ralismark/ralismark.github.io/site/posts/keyboard/index.md

 I can't praise this enough -- it's incredibly simple (I originally used Lego & blu-tack) and the benefits are immense.
 I started using this mod around 1½ years ago, back when I still used a full-sized keyboard, and I've been using it ever since.

-> _Addendum 2023-09-11_
->
+.. addendum:: 2023-09-11

-> This is so good I even converted my mum to using it for a while!
+	This is so good I even converted my mum to using it for a while!

 # Thumb Keys